 Buffalo Bayou Partnership cares for the portion of Buffalo Bayou that runs through downtown Houston.
 Their conservation efforts ensure that the bayou is a welcoming habitat for native plants and wildlife while providing Houstonians a strip of wilderness running through the city.
 CUSE groups clean up trash and remove invasive plants.
 You can learn more at www.buffalobayou.org.

 Open Door Mission is a safe place for people to live and recover from life on the streets while they prepare to return to independent living.
-CUSE volunteers do whatever is needed at the mission, from kitchen service to repairs to simple conversation with residents.
+CUSE volunteers do whatever is needed at the mission, from kitchen service to repairs to a simple conversation with residents.
 It would be worth your time to visit www.opendoorhouston.org.

 Olivewood Cemetery is the oldest incorporated African American cemetery in Houston.
 For many years the cemetery was covered in a layer of overgrown vegetation and almost forgotten.
 Now, a dedicated group of volunteers is working to clear the years of overgrowth and tell the cemetery’s historic story.
 Keeping the cemetery clean discourages vandalism, enriches the surrounding community, and shows respect for those who are buried at Olivewood.
 CUSE volunteers clear overgrown vegetation and maintain the already cleared portions of the cemetery.
 You can learn more about Olivewood at www.descendantsofolivewood.org.